quantifier algebra

 •

-In classical first order logic, the set of variables bound by a quantifier appearing in a formula is finite.
+is finite.
 Any variable not bound by the quantifier is considered free, as far as the scope of the quantifier is concerned.
 This basically says that every propositional function in the classical first order logic has a finite number variables.
-Translated into the language of quantifier algebras, this means that
+Translated into the language

-for each , there is a finite , such that .
+for each p∈B, there is a finite I⊆V, such that ∃(V-I)(p)=p.

-Any quantifier algebra satisfying the above condition is said to be locally finite.
+Any quantifier algebra satisfying the above condition is said to be locally finite

 -